laurpaik/cs-algorithms/README.md

 Work with a partner to read the [pseudocode](http://rosettacode.org/wiki/Sorting_algorithms/Quicksort) and [ruby](http://rosettacode.org/wiki/Sorting_algorithms/Quicksort#Ruby) implementations of quick sort.
 One of you will be asked to explain quick sort in your own words.

-### Lab: Visualize an Algorithm
+### Lab: Visualize an Algorithm or two

-Visualize quick sort with six volunteers holding number cards.
+Let's visualize both selection sort and insertion sort with six volunteers holding cards.

 ## Big-O (Asymptotic Analysis)

 We use "Big-O" notation to describe an algorithm's complexity.
-Complexity measures how time and memory scale with input.
-We will focus on time-complexity.
+Complexity measures how time needed and space required scale with input.
+A common optimization technique is to trade increased space complexity for reduced time complexity (and less commonly vice versa).

+**Question:** Why do we focus on time-complexity?

 Take a simple algorithm for demonstration purposes: printing an element of an array to the screen.